Colvars/colvars/README.md

 ## Which version of Colvars is recommended?

 The Git `master` branch is to be considered the "*stable*" release at any given time; any bugfixes are released through `master` first.
 The input syntax is near-completely *backward-compatible* and output files are *forward-compatible*.
-Feel free to download Colvars and update NAMD, VMD, LAMMPS or GROMACS as needed.
+Feel free to download Colvars and update NAMD, VMD, LAMMPS, GROMACS, or Tinker-HP as needed.

 Other branches are dedicated to the development of specific features: please use them at your own discretion.